maciejzj/it-jobs-meta/README.md

 The application is not bound to any specific deployment environment; however, AWS is used for running the main instance.
-The setup for creating AWS infrastructure for the application using Terraform is placed int the `deployment` directory.
+The setup for creating AWS infrastructure for the application using Terraform and Ansible deployment is placed int the `deployment` directory.

 ## License